I’m Ali Kerr, Nutritional Therapist and author of the Bulimia Help Method.

-Of course it’s not as simple as that.
+Of course, it’s not as simple as that.
 If it was, we wouldn’t have written a book about it.

 This message is direct, so direct, that some bulimia sufferers might find it slightly offensive and provoking.
 Please believe me that this is not my intention.
-It is commonly know that traditional treatment isn’t effective for everyone (it wasn’t for me).
+It is commonly known that traditional treatment isn’t effective for everyone (it wasn’t for me).
 There is a need for alternative approaches.
 This is ours.

 The good thing about this approach is that it is action based.
 Meaning it is very practical and doable.
-You can start it today and see that benefits within a week or two.
+You can start it today and see the benefits within a week or two.
 Although everyone is different, following the BHM it can take around 6 months for your binge urges to fully disappear and a further 6 months for you to rebuild your confidence around food.
 Many of our members feel as though they are fully recovered around the 12-18 month mark.

 I suffered from disordered eating and bulimia for 10 years (from 1994 to 2004).
 Together with my husband, I pioneered an alternative approach to bulimia recovery.